Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Bundaberg Surrounds - South had a median taxpayer income of $39,693 and an average income of $50,114 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
-As of September 2025, estimated incomes would be approximately $45,246 (median) and $57,125 (average), based on Wage Price Index growth of 13.99% since financial year 2022.
-The 2021 Census showed that household, family, and personal incomes in Bundaberg Surrounds - South fell between the 4th and 5th percentiles nationally.
-Income distribution data indicated that 29.8% of locals (3,606 people) were in the $400 - $799 income bracket, contrasting with the surrounding region where the $1,500 - $2,999 bracket led at 31.7%.
-Despite modest housing costs allowing for 87.2% of income to be retained, total disposable income ranked at just the 7th percentile nationally.
+The Bundaberg Surrounds - South SA2 had a median taxpayer income of $39,693 and an average of $50,114 in financial year 2022.
+These figures were lower than the national averages of $50,780 (median) and $64,844 (average) for Rest of Qld.
+By September 2025, estimated incomes would be approximately $45,246 (median) and $57,125 (average), based on a Wage Price Index growth of 13.99% since financial year 2022.
+According to the 2021 Census, Bundaberg Surrounds - South incomes fell between the 4th and 5th percentiles nationally.
+The predominant income cohort in this area was $400 - $799, with 3,606 people (29.8% of locals) falling within this bracket.
+This contrasts with the surrounding region where the leading income bracket was $1,500 - $2,999 at 31.7%.
+Despite modest housing costs allowing for 87.2% income retention, total disposable income ranked at just the 7th percentile nationally.

 Frequently Asked Questions - Income